syncfusion-content/blazor-docs/blazor/diagram/export.md

 Diagram provides support to export its content as image/svg files.
 The server-side method [ExportDiagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_ExportDiagram_Syncfusion_Blazor_Diagrams_IExportOptions_) helps to export the diagram.
 The following code illustrates how to export the diagram as image.

+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
+It is available in preview mode.
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 <!-- markdownlint-disable MD033 -->

 ```cshtml